vitaly-t/pg-promise/README.md

 Special syntax `this:raw` / `this^` is supported, to inject the formatting object as raw JSON string.

+**WARNING:** This filter is unsafe, and caution is advised not to use it for values that come from the user input, as it may result in SQL injection.

 ### Open Values

 When a variable ends with `:value`, or shorter syntax `#`, it is escaped as usual, except when its type is a string,